Topological group actions by group automorphisms and Banach representations: Some properties of actions by automorphisms

 We say that $\U$ is \textit{quasibounded} (introduced in \cite{Me-EqComp84,Me-sing}), if for every $\eps \in \U$ there exist $\delta \in \eps$ and $U \in N_e(G)$ such that $(ux,uy) \in \eps$ for every $(x,y) \in \delta$ and $u \in U$.

-The existence of a quasibounded uniformity on $X$ is equivalent to the $G$-compactifiability of $X$.
+The $G$-compactifiability of $X$ is equivalent to the existence of a quasibounded uniformity on $X$.
 As it was proved in \cite[p.
 222]{Me-sing} and \cite{Me-b}, there exists a natural construction to obtain a bounded compatible uniformity on $X$ for a given quasibounded uniformity on a $G$-space $X$.

 \begin{fact} \cite{Me-F} Let $G$ and $X$ both be topological groups, $\pi\colon G \times X \to X$ a continuous action by group automorphisms of $X$.
 Then the $G$-space $X$ is $G$-compactifiable (and it admits a Banach representation in the sense of Definition \ref{d:repr}). \end{fact} \begin{proof} Since the given continuous action is by automorphisms of $X$, it is straightforward to observe that the right (and also left) uniformity on $X$ is quasibounded (but not always bounded). \end{proof}